samuelreichor/craft-nuxt-starter/README.md

 ## Important Security Notes

 If you use this as a starter for your own application, be sure to flip the access token!
-The access token used in that demo project is publicly available and not saved at all.
+The access token used in that demo project is publicly available and not save at all.

 ## Further Resources